MicrosoftDocs/azure-docs-powershell/azps-9.0.1/Az.RecoveryServices/New-AzRecoveryServicesAsrVMNicConfig.md

 ## SYNOPSIS
 Creates an ASR NIC config that contains the failover and test failover related configuration details.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.recoveryservices/new-azrecoveryservicesasrvmnicconfig) for up-to-date information.

 ## SYNTAX

 ```